 [NS-AAUTH-TUNNEL] Received connect command from connector and client connection lookupsucceeded"

 Check if the connector machine is able to reach to the Adaptive Authentication FQDN OR check the connector side firewall for outbound connections to the Adaptive Authentication FQDN

 [NS_AAUTH_TUNNEL] Server is down or couldn't create connection to ip 0.0.0.0and

 [NS_AAUTH_TUNNEL] Connect response code 401 is not 200 OK, bailing out"

 - Make sure that Adaptive Authentication FQDN is reachable from the connector virtual machine.

 - Make sure that you have an intermediate certificate bound and linked to the server certificate on the Adaptive Authentication instance.

 Incorrect LDAP/RADIUS settings:

-If your AD/RADIUS server IP address is a public IP address, you must add the subnet or the IP addressing the expressions in the Citrix ADC appliance.
+If your AD/RADIUS server IP address is a public IP address, you must add the subnet or the IP addressing the expressions in NetScaler.
 Do not edit the existing ranges.

 To add a subnet or IP address by using the CLI: